 Issue a 1099 to Yourself

 Really?!
 For real?
 Hang in there on this one (in all fairness we did allude to this earlier).
-What we can do is issue a 1099-MISC for a portion of the business net income to yourself which will be reported on Schedule C of your individual tax return (Form 1040).
+What we can do is issue a 1099-NEC (replace the 1099-MISC in these situations a while back) for a portion of the business net income to yourself which will be reported on Schedule C of your individual tax return (Form 1040).
 In turn, this income will be subjected to self-employment taxes.
 Remember self-employment taxes and Social Security and Medicare taxes are the same thing.

-The amount of the 1099-MISC is entered into Line 7 of Form 1120S as Officer Compensation.
+The amount of the 1099-NEC is entered into Line 7 of Form 1120S as Officer Compensation.
 Therefore from an Officer Compensation to net business / K-1 income comparison, this technique still satisfies the reasonable salary sniff.

 While the IRS might frown upon this option, at the end of the day they are typically satisfied since employment taxes are essentially being paid.
 Again, this is not as elegant as the W-2 option, but it certainly works for the first year.

 Additionally, if you were to lose an IRS challenge on reasonable salary determination the IRS would impute income on Schedule C. We are simply following what they would eventually do anyway.
 Again, this is a first-year mulligan.
 A one and done.
 Payroll must be set up for the following year, and normal W-2 and other filings must be done.

 WCG used to do late payrolls since we processed payroll manually, in-house.
 Currently, we are partnered with ADP to handle all our payroll processing (we still consult with you on a reasonable shareholder wage and make the payroll entries into ADP).
 ADP is wonderful, but they are rigid.
 As a result, no late payrolls.

 We list this option is case you or someone else wants to run a late payroll event after December 31, but we advise against it.
 If you want to see a flurry of IRS and state notices, and waste time wading through it all, then go for it.